taskctl/taskctl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/trntv/wilson)
 ![Licence](https://img.shields.io/github/license/trntv/wilson)

-Wilson allows you to get rid of a bunch of bash scripts and to design you workflow pipelines in nice and neat way in yaml files.
-With Wilson you can design pipelines which are directed acyclic graphs that are made up of tasks and their dependencies on each other.
+Wilson allows you to design you development workflow pipelines in nice and neat way in yaml files.
+Pipelines are directed acyclic graphs that are made up of tasks and their dependencies on each other.

 Automation is based on four concepts:
-1. Execution context
-2. Task
+1. Task
-3. Pipeline that describes set of tasks to run
+2. Pipeline that describes set of tasks to run
-4. Optional watcher that listens for filesystem events and trigger tasks
+3. Optional watcher that listens for filesystem events and trigger tasks
+4. Execution context

+# Getting started
 ## Install
 ### MacOS
 ```